DCIPCHECK v2.0

 This involves never logging into Store A and Store B from the same internet connection.
 They utilize dedicated physical routers or high-quality 4G proxies strictly assigned to a single storefront.
 Furthermore, the physical hardware must be segregated, or else masked using an intricate Antidetect Browser architecture.

 A single slip-up—accidentally checking Store B's dashboard while connected to Store A's IP address—permanently links the two accounts in the marketplace's database forever.
-Use our Security Scanner before ever authenticating a seller dashboard to ensure your environment is clean.
+Use our IP address lookup tool before ever authenticating a seller dashboard to ensure your environment is clean.

 END OF TRANSMISSION